Stratified Topological Autonomy for Long-Range Coordination (STALC): Graph Planner

 \subsection{\acs{MIP} Cost Function}

 We define the parameters that we use to formulate our \ac{MIP} problem in Table~\ref{tab:mip_parameters} and the decision variables in Table~\ref{tab:mip_decision_vars}.
 Furthermore, we specify the constraints for the lower bounds (LB) and upper bounds (UB) of our decision variables in Table~\ref{tab:mip_decision_vars}.
 Using the information embedded in our \ac{DTG} and the innovations described above, we formulate a cost function specific to the \ac{MCRP} which minimizes the risk of traversing and total time to reach a set of target locations.
-The dynamic edge cost in our \ac{DTG}, $w_{e,t}$ in Def.~\ref{def:dtg}, is a function of two cost functions we will define in the following section: (i) a cost of traversing $C_{\bar{W}_{e,t}}$, which embeds a fixed cost to traverse an edge, $\bar{w}_e$, and teaming considerations, and (ii) a cost reduction from overwatch $C_{\Omega_{\scripto,t}}$.
+The dynamic edge cost in our \ac{DTG}, $w_{e,t}$ in Def.~\ref{def:dtg}, is a function of two cost functions we will define in the following section: (i) a cost of traversing $C_{\bar{W}_{e,t}}$, which embeds a fixed cost to traverse an edge, $\bar{w}_e$, and teaming considerations, and (ii) a cost reduction from overwatch $C_{\Omega_{\scripto,t}}$ related to a benefit $\omega_\scripto$ from overwatch.
 In particular, $w_{e,t} = C_{\bar{W}_{e,t}} + C_{\Omega_{\scripto,t}}$.
+The cost values $\bar{w}_e$ and $\omega_\scripto$ are elements of the graph adjacency matrices defined in Sec.~\ref{sec:graph_gen:topo} (i.e., $\bar{w}_e \in W_{\textrm{vis}}$ and $\omega_\scripto \in \mathcal{W}_{\textrm{ow}}$).